 There are a number of key difference between Algorithm 3 and the previous Algorithm 2.
-First, a surrogate group-by T is used as the basis of query resolution for Q. A surrogate is an alternate group-by that will be used to answer the query on the groupby requested by the user, termed the primary groupby.
+First, a surrogate group-by T is used as the basis of query resolution for Q. A surrogate is an alternate group-by that will be used to answer the query on the group-by requested by the user, termed the primary group-by.
 To select a surrogate, each processor scans its local disk to find those group-bys whose dimensions represent a superset of the dimensions specified by the user.
 From the group-bys in this list, it selects the group-by of minimum size.
-Note that, since this surrogate group-by contains even more detailed information than the original group-by, we can answer all queries associated with the original group-by.
+Note that, since this surrogate group-by, we can answer all queries associated with the original group-by.
 Furthermore, we note that because Hilbert-based R-tree packing has been used, there is no performance problem due to the different ordering of the records in the group-by, since the Hilbert curve does not favor any particular order.
-In [22], the authors observe that when XYZ ordering is used, the only alternate groupbys that can be efficiently used for this purpose are the ones in which the attributes of Q represent a prefix of T. Since this situation is unlikely to occur in practice, XYZ ordering makes partial cube query resolution very costly.
+In (Sismanis et al., 2002), the authors observe that when XYZ ordering is used, the only alternate group-bys that can be efficiently used for this purpose are the ones in which the attributes of Q represent a prefix of T. Since this situation is unlikely to occur in practice, XYZ ordering makes partial cube query resolution very costly.
 However, as shown in the experiments in Section 4, such problems do not occur with Hilbert ordering.